DSC-McMaster-U/glassbox-llms/docs/design_doc.md

-🧠 Glassbox Library Design Document
 # 1. Overview

 The Glassbox Library provides a modular, lightweight, and framework-agnostic foundation for exploring LLM interpretability.
 Its architecture prioritizes:

-Independence between modules
+## Independence between modules

-Extensibility for future research directions
+- Extensibility for future research directions

-Testability — all modules can be unit tested in isolation
+- Testability — all modules can be unit tested in isolation

-Minimal external dependencies, relying only on standard Python and NumPy/matplotlib where necessary
+- Minimal external dependencies, relying only on standard Python and NumPy/matplotlib where necessary

-The code entry point (e.g., main.py or cli.py) can integrate with models, datasets, or APIs, but the core modules must remain agnostic to them.
+- The code entry point (e.g., main.py or cli.py) can integrate with models, datasets, or APIs, but the core modules must remain agnostic to them.

 # 2. Core Modules
-## 🧩 GlassModel
+## GlassModel

-Purpose:
+### Purpose:

 Provides a generic interface for model abstraction, activation extraction, and causal experimentation.

-Responsibilities:
+### Responsibilities:

-Manage hooks to extract activations from arbitrary model layers.
+- Manage hooks to extract activations from arbitrary model layers.

-Provide a consistent API for forward passes, activation capture, and patching.
+- Provide a consistent API for forward passes, activation capture, and patching.

-Stay independent of any specific framework (e.g., PyTorch, TensorFlow).
+- Stay independent of any specific framework (e.g., PyTorch, TensorFlow).

-Optional adapters (e.g., HuggingFace) should live in glassbox.adapters.
+- Optional adapters (e.g., HuggingFace) should live in glassbox.adapters.

-Design Principles:
+### Design Principles:

-Define only abstract data flow: encode() → forward() → get_activations().
+- Define only abstract data flow: encode() → forward() → get_activations().

-Accept generic tensor types (np.ndarray, torch.Tensor, etc.) via typing.Union.
+- Accept generic tensor types (np.ndarray, torch.Tensor, etc.) via typing.Union.

-Support lightweight dependency injection for model backends.
+- Support lightweight dependency injection for model backends.

-Testability:
+### Testability:

-Use mock models (simple linear or dictionary-based) for unit tests.
+- Use mock models (simple linear or dictionary-based) for unit tests.

-Verify logic of hooks, activation caching, and patching without real networks.
+- Verify logic of hooks, activation caching, and patching without real networks.

-## 🔍 GlassProbe
+## GlassProbe

-Purpose:
+### Purpose:
-Implements probe interfaces for testing hypotheses about what information is represented in activations.
+- Implements probe interfaces for testing hypotheses about what information is represented in activations.

-Responsibilities:
+### Responsibilities:

-Provide a clean, dependency-light probe API: fit(), predict(), evaluate().
+- Provide a clean, dependency-light probe API: fit(), predict(), evaluate().

-Support any backend (NumPy, scikit-learn, PyTorch) via adapter registration.
+- Support any backend (NumPy, scikit-learn, PyTorch) via adapter registration.

-Remain independent of both GlassModel and external datasets.
+- Remain independent of both GlassModel and external datasets.

-Design Principles:
+### Design Principles:

-Treat probes as pluggable components — linear classifiers by default.
+- Treat probes as pluggable components — linear classifiers by default.

-Expose metrics as return values (accuracy, F1, mutual information).
+- Expose metrics as return values (accuracy, F1, mutual information).

-Avoid coupling to specific feature shapes or tokenizers.
+- Avoid coupling to specific feature shapes or tokenizers.

-Testability:
+### Testability:

-Use synthetic activations (NumPy arrays) and labels to verify training logic.
+- Use synthetic activations (NumPy arrays) and labels to verify training logic.

-Ensure reproducible results without relying on model weights.
+- Ensure reproducible results without relying on model weights.

-## 🎨 GlassViz
+## GlassViz

-Purpose:
+### Purpose:
 Provide visualization utilities for attention, attribution, and activation distributions.

-Responsibilities:
+### Responsibilities:

-Offer standardized plotting functions for interpretability outputs:
+- Offer standardized plotting functions for interpretability outputs:

-attention_map()
+- attention_map()

-attribution_heatmap()
+- attribution_heatmap()

-activation_hist()
+- activation_hist()

-Stay independent of modeling frameworks and only depend on matplotlib.
+- Stay independent of modeling frameworks and only depend on matplotlib.

-Design Principles:
+### Design Principles:

-Pure visualization — no model calls.
+- Pure visualization — no model calls.

-Accept simple Python lists or arrays; return figure handles for testability.
+- Accept simple Python lists or arrays; return figure handles for testability.

-All visuals should be reproducible and usable in notebooks or dashboards.
+- All visuals should be reproducible and usable in notebooks or dashboards.

-Testability:
+### Testability:

-Validate that plotting functions run without exceptions and return a matplotlib.Figure.
+- Validate that plotting functions run without exceptions and return a matplotlib.Figure.

-Avoid rendering-heavy tests (mock plt.show()).
+- Avoid rendering-heavy tests (mock plt.show()).

 <pre>
 +-------------------+       +----------------+       +----------------+